MythicAgents/Apollo/README.md

 pwd | `pwd` | Print working directory. reg_query | `reg_query -Hive [HKCU:\\|HKU:\\|HKLM:\\|HKCR:\] [-Key [keyname]]` | Query all subkeys of the specified registry path.
-Needs to be of the format `HKCU:\`, `HKLM:\`, or `HKCR:\`. reg_write_value | `reg_write_value -Hive [HKCU:\|HKU:\|HKLM:\|HKCR:\] -Key [keyname] [-Name [value_name] -Value [value_value]]` | Write specified values to the registry keys. register_file | `register_file` | Register a file to the agent's file cache.
+Needs to be of the format `HKCU:\`, `HKLM:\`, or `HKCR:\`. reg_write_value | `reg_write_value -Hive [HKCU:\|HKU:\|HKLM:\|HKCR:\] -Key [keyname] [-Name [value_name] -Value [value_value]]` | Write specified values to the registry keys. register_assembly | `register_assembly` | Register a .NET assembly with the agent to be used in .NET post-exploitation activities register_file | `register_file` | Register a file to the agent's file cache.
 Used to store assemblies, executables, and PowerShell scripts. rev2self | `rev2self` | Revert the access token to the original access token. rm | `rm -Path [path] [-Host [hostname] -File [filename]]` | Remove a file specified by `[path]`.
 Alternatively, if `-File` is provided, `-Path` will be used as the directory, and `-File` will be the filename.